The Motion Picture Association of America (MPAAP and the National Association of Theatre Owners have come out victorious in

 The latest feature film from award-winning Japanese director Mamoru Hosoda (Summer Wars, Wolf Children): When Kyuta, a young orphan living on the streets of Shibuya, stumbles into a fantastic world of beasts, he's taken in by Kumatetsu, a gruff,

 rough-around-the-edges warrior beast who's been searching for the perfect apprentice.
 Despite their constant bickering, Kyuta and Kumatetsu begin training together and slowly form a bond as surrogate father and son.
-But when a deep darkness threatens to
+But when a deep darkness

 31 is a 2016 USA horror thriller by Rob Zombie.

 Starring Malcolm McDowell, Elizabeth Daily and Meg Foster.

 31 tells the story of five carnies in 1976 kidnapped on the morning of Halloween and held hostage in a remote industrial Hell.
 While trapped, they are forced to play a violent game called 31.
 The mission is to survive 12 hours against an endless gang of

 Director Rob Zombie is running afoul of national ratings body, the Motion Picture Association of America (MPAA), who, after reviewing two cuts of his latest movie 31 , refuse to give it anything lower than an NC-17 rating.
 Zombie commented:

 Well, after two tries through the MPAA, our rating on 31 remains NC-17.
 Maybe three is the charm to get an R rating.
 Why R, you ask?
 Well, because your local theater will not show an NC-17.
 Even though you are a fucking adults... things much be censored

 The MPAA have said the current cut of 31 features sadistic graphic violence, bizarre sexuality/nudity, pervasive disturbing images and some strong language.

 The film is scheduled to premiere in January at the Sundance Film Festival in Utah, followed by a theatrical release in February or March.